LightBox: Full-stack Protected Stateful Middlebox at Lightning Speed: Evaluation

+Our evaluation comprises two main parts: in-enclave packet I/O, where we evaluate \texttt{etap} from various aspects and decide the practically optimal configurations~(Section~\ref{subsec:eval_io}); middlebox performance, where we measure the efficiency of \system\ against a native and a strawman approach for the three case-study middleboxes~(Section~\ref{subsec:eval_mb}).
+We will also give discussions on experimental comparison between \system{} and previous systems (Section~\ref{subsec:exp_comp}).
 We use a real SGX-enabled workstation with Intel E3-1505 v5 CPU and 16GB memory in the experiments.
-The workstation is equipped with $1$Gbps NIC, which is incapable to reflect \texttt{etap}'s real performance, so we prepare two experiment setups described as below.
+Equipped with $1$Gbps NIC, the workstation is unfortunately incapable of reflecting \texttt{etap}'s real performance, so we prepare two experiment setups.
+In what follows, we will use K for thousand and M for million in the units.

-The first setup is dedicated for evaluations on \texttt{etap}, where we run \texttt{etap-cli} and \texttt{etap} on the same standalone machine and let them communicate with the fast memory channel via kernel networking.
+\inlsec{Setup 1} The first setup is dedicated for evaluation on \texttt{etap}, where we run \texttt{etap-cli} and \texttt{etap} on the same standalone machine and let them communicate with the fast memory channel via kernel networking.
 Note that \texttt{etap-cli} needs no SGX support and runs as a normal user-land program.
 To reduce the side effect of running them on the same machine, we tame the kernel networking buffers such that they are kept small ($500$KB) but still performant.
+Our intent here is to demonstrate that \texttt{etap} can catch up with the rate of a real 10Gbps NICs in practical settings.

-The other setup is deployed in a local 1Gbps LAN, where \texttt{etap-cli} runs on a separate server machine and communicates with \texttt{etap} via real link.
-We use \texttt{tcpkali}~\cite{tcpkali} to generate concurrent TCP connections transmitting random payloads between the server and clients (on other machines in the LAN).
-We also use a real trace from CAIDA~\cite{caida}, which contains anonymized L3/L4 header; we extract the first $100$M packets from the trace, and pad them with random payloads to their original lengths as per the header.
-The \texttt{etap-cli} uses \texttt{libpcap} to capture live traffic or read the real trace.
+\inlsec{Setup 2} Deployed in a local 1Gbps LAN, the second setup is for evaluating middlebox performance.
+We use a separate machine as the \emph{gateway} to run \texttt{etap-cli}, so it communicates with \texttt{etap} via the real link.
+The gateway machine also serves as the \emph{server} to accept connections from clients (on other machines in the LAN).
+We then use \texttt{tcpkali}~\cite{tcpkali} to generate concurrent TCP connections transmitting random payloads from clients to the server; all ACK packets from the server to clients are filtered out.
+Our environment can afford up to $600$K concurrent connections.
+We also obtain a real trace from CAIDA~\cite{caida} for experiments; it is collected by monitors deployed at backbone networks.
+The trace is sanitized and contains only anonymized L3/L4 headers, so we pad them with random payloads to their original lengths specified in the header.
+We use the first $100$M packets from the trace in our experiments.